dword-design/with-local-tmp-dir/README.md

 <!--/@-->

 <!--@pkg.description-->
-Output a tree of files and directories by providing an object.
-Especially useful for testing.
+Creates a temporary folder inside CWD and passes the path to a function.
+Afterwards, the folder is removed.
+Especially useful for testing with real files.
 <!--/@-->

 <!--@installation()-->